Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - Much of the neural network research during this period came to be called "connectionist" or "brain-style" computation, to contrast it with GOFAI.
 - "Virtually all problems in artificial intelligence, machine learning, adaptive systems, and automated learning can be recast as a search for a computer program.
 Genetic programming provides a way to successfully conduct the search for a computer program in the space of computer programs."

-## Part Seven: The Growing Armamentarium: From the 1980s Onward
+## Part VII: The Growing Armamentarium: From the 1980s Onward

-### Chapter Twenty-Six: Reasoning and Representation
+### Chapter 26: Reasoning and Representation

 - Those AI researchers called logicists, who favor the use of logical languages for representing knowledge and the use of logical methods for reasoning, acknowledge one problem with ordinary logic; namely, it's monotonic.
 - By that they mean that the set of logical conclusions that can be drawn from a set of logical statements does not decrease as more statements are added to the set.
 If one could prove a statement from a given knowledge base, one could still prove that same statement when more knowledge is added.